amannarsaria4/amannarsaria4.github.io/_pages/about.md

 I am currently pursuing my Masters in financial engineering at UC Berkeley.
 I am interested in the field of quantitative research.
 <!-- I like to build simple and intuitive models that can make sense of complex data.  -->

-Currently I am working on an Open Range Breakout strategy for FTSE futures, and exploring how can we add more fundamential indicators to improve profitability.
+Currently I am working on an Open Range Breakout strategy for FTSE futures, and exploring how various indicators can be used to improve profitability.

 Before deciding to pursue further studies in this field, I worked at Dolat Capital, where I developed systematic trading strategies for high-frequency futures trading in the Indian stock market.
 I also worked on an algorithm to optimize price quotes to minimize potential inventory risks.